Statistical properties of quantum jumps between macroscopic states of light: reading an operational coherence record: Concluding remarks

-In conclusion, we have performed an operational tomography of quantum jumps between macroscopic and metastable states of light, relying on the spontaneous preparation of a coherent-state superposition following a downward switching event.
-In the bad cavity limit, the null measurement record~\cite{Carmichael1993QTI, Carmichael1993QTII, CarmichaelBook2} of state localization is the key to produce an unequivocal dip in the transmission of the auxiliary cavity as a coherent cancellation.
-The auxiliary cavity field is the superposition of {\it two coherent drives} in the duration of $\Delta t_{\rm loc} \ll \kappa^{-1}$.
-The strategy we developed in this Letter can be employed to explore the breakdown of detailed balance in quantum amplitude bistability, already deduced at the level of stochastic Maxwell--Bloch equations~\cite{Denisov2002}.
-At the quantum level, there is no coherent localization in upward jumps; photon emissions condition single-state cavity fields as shown in the {\it quasi}probability distributions of~\citep{JumpsBist}.
-While the path taken to establish a bright state can be tracked in detail by the heterodyne current records, no interference fringes are expected in the homodyne current histograms.
-Hence, the proposed method is able to tell apart the asymmetrical time correlations that establish metastable states in the breakdown of photon blockade, down to the sequence of individual photoelectron ``clicks'' making the scattering records.
+The strategy we developed in this report can be employed to explore the absence of detailed balance in quantum amplitude bistability, already deduced at the level of stochastic Maxwell--Bloch equations~\cite{Denisov2002}.
+At the quantum level, there is no coherent localization in upward jumps; intensely bunched photon emissions condition single-state cavity fields as shown in the {\it quasi}probability distributions of~\citep{JumpsBist}; each photoelectron recorded induces a higher conditional probability for the emission of the next photon until a maximum is reached before the bright state is established.
+While the path taken to attain a bright state can be tracked in detail by the heterodyne current records, no interference fringes are expected to be seen in the homodyne current histograms.
+Apart from the interference effect imprinted on the integrated charge, the contextual wave/particle correlations read from individual macroscopic downward jumps uncover operational signatures of quantum coherence through the competition of phase diffusion and localization.
+Overall, the proposed method is able to tell apart the asymmetric temporal fluctuations that establish metastable states in the breakdown of photon blockade.
+It is thus sensitive to the exact sequence of individual photoelectron ``clicks'' that make a scattering record of quantum amplitude bistability, and illustrates the correlation of this sequence with the variation of quadrature phase amplitudes.

+The data and codes underlying this work are openly available on figshare at this \href{https://doi.org/10.17045/sthlmuni.31366063}{DOI}.